iamafnaan/WeatherVue-Weather-App-React/README.md

 # Configuration
 No additional configuration is required.
 However, ensure that you have valid API keys for Tomorrow.io if you intend to use the API.

-# Testing
-Testing is not included in this version of the application.

 # Issues and Troubleshooting
 If you encounter any issues while running the application, consider the following troubleshooting steps:
 - Ensure all dependencies are properly installed by running `npm install`.